dita-deb/ActiveBreaks/README.md

     - Buzzer or LED: Alerts the user when it’s time for a break.
     - Button (Optional): A physical snooze button for delaying reminders.
   - Workflow:
-    - Software: A Python script running on the computer tracks user activity (via pynput library).
+    - Software: A Python program using pynput tracks keyboard/mouse usage.
     - Communication: The computer sends a signal to the Arduino/ESP32 via serial communication when a break reminder is triggered.
     - Hardware Response:
       - LED turns on or the buzzer beeps to indicate break time.